ashishps1/awesome-low-level-design/problems/chess-game.md

 # Designing a Chess Game

-In this blog post, we explore the object-oriented design and implementation of a Chess game using Java.
+In this article, we explore the object-oriented design and implementation of a Chess game using Java.

 Chess offers an excellent platform to apply object-oriented programming principles due to its complex rules and variety of pieces.